Polling begins for Maha polls, BJP seeks 2nd straight term

 The election campaign, which ended on Saturday evening, was dominated by the BJP's aggressive narrative of the abrogation of Article 370 in Jammu and Kashmir.
 The state has total 8,98,39,600 voters, including 1,06,76,013 in the age group of 18 to 25 years.

-A total of 6.5 lakh polling personnel have been deployed at 96,661 polling booths across the state.
-Nearly 1,35,021 VVPAT (voter-verifiable paper audit trail) machines have also been installed.
+Nearly 6.5 lakh polling personnel have been deployed at 96,661 polling booths across the state.
+Around 1,35,021 VVPAT (voter-verifiable paper audit trail) machines have also been installed.

-Of the 288 constituencies, Nanded-South seat has the maximum 38 candidates, while Chiplun in Ratnagiri district has just three nominees.
-In the 2014 elections, the BJP won 122 seats, the Sena-63, the Congress-42 and the NCP-41.
+Of the 288 constituencies, the Nanded-South seat has the maximum 38 candidates, while Chiplun in Ratnagiri district has just three nominees.
+In the 2014 elections, the BJP won 122 seats, the Shiv Sena-63, the Congress-42, and the NCP-41.

-Later, two by-elections were held due to the death of MLAs Krushna Ghoda (Palghar) and Bala Sawant (Bandra-East).
-The Sena manged to retain both the seats.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)